benliepert/blog/content/posts/2-good-first-issue.md

 The deprecated functions were used in areas that converted an `Array` to Rerun's `TensorData`.
 We essentially need to get a logically-ordered `Vec<T>` from the `Array`.
 My changes follow one of 2 branches in this context:

 1. The `Array` is standard layout. `into_raw_vec_and_offset()` guarantees that the logical element order (`.iter()`) matches the internal storage order in this case.
 This means that we can simply chop off the front of the `Array`s raw vector, until the offset, and return the vector that remains.
-This takes O(1) time.
+This takes O(n) time because `drain()` on a raw vector uses a lazy iterator.
+However, in practice I expect `offset` to be 0 (making this a constant time operation) the majority of the time, or less than `n` if it's nonzero.
 2. The `Array` is in a nonstandard layout.
-There's no shortcut here, we must collect the iterator into a vector.
+There's no shortcut here, as data isn't stored contiguously.
+Luckily, `ndarray` provides an iterator yielding the logical order of elements that we can collect into a vector.
 This takes O(n) time.

 # Adding Tests
 I added 2 tests to cover the new cases: